 For the current year forecast, we analyze trends in the components of cash collections.
-For example, current payments received year-to-date are compared to historical receipt amounts as a share of total payments for the State fiscal year to estimate the remaining receipts for the year.
+For example, current payments received year-to-date is compared to the historical receipt amount as a share of total payments for the State fiscal year to estimate the remaining receipts for the year.
 By tracking each of the individual components that make up State fiscal year collections, we are able to apply historical trends to forecast the components which are then aggregated.